uptane/uptane-standard/uptane-standard.md

 The Image repository SHALL provide a method for authorized users to upload images and their associated metadata.
 It SHALL check that a user writing metadata and images is authorized to do so for that specific image by checking the chain of delegations as described in {{delegations_meta}}.

-The Image repository SHALL implement storage which permits authorized users to write an image file using a unique filename, and later read the same file using the same name.
+The Image repository SHALL implement storage that permits authorized users to write an image file using a unique filename, and later read the same file using the same name.
 It MAY use any filesystem, key-value store, or database that fulfills this requirement.

 The Image repository MAY require authentication for read access.